discjenny/ShopEnhancements/README.md

 # Shop Enhancements

-A mod that enhances the shop experience in Lethal Company by adding more shelf space, configurable item counts, and price scaling options.
+A mod that enhances the shop experience in R.E.P.O. by adding more shelf space, configurable item counts, and price scaling options.

 ## Features